8 intuitive brainstorm apps for a collaborative classroom

 Sharing knowledge and ideas is the key to learning.
 You can’t learn on your own.
 You’re learning ideas from other people.
 Ideas in books, ideas from television, ideas from friends and family, ideas from your teachers and from your fellow students.
 You interact with those ideas and create your own.

-Because sharing ideas is so important, we need some brainstorming tools to support that.
-In this post I’ll go over a list of some amazing brainstorm tools.
+Because sharing ideas is so important, we need some digital brainstorming tools to support that.
+In this post I’ll go over a list of some amazing educational apps that support brainstorming exercises.

 Apps to support brainstorms and collaboration